justinstenning/Direct3D-Rendering-Cookbook/README.md

   `.\Common.WinRT\Common.WinRT.csproj`

 *****************************************
-Chapter 1 projects: *Getting Started with Direct3D*
+Chapter 1: *Getting Started with Direct3D*
 -----------------------------------------

 * Building a Direct3D 11 application with C# and SharpDX